Effects of fuel and soot concentrations on the inception and development of contrails: Results

+To see the dependence of scattering-cross section on $N_\rt{s}$ and $x_{\ce{H2O}}^\rt{v}$ more clearly, Fig. \ref{fig:scatteringMean}(c) presents the radially averaged scattering intensity at a downstream location of $z/d=14$ for the six cases in a two-parameter plot.
+It can be seen that for a given fuel, the increase in water vapor and soot causes an increase in scattering intensities, while comparison among different fuels highlight its higher sensitivity to water vapor concentrations.

 One final question we have not addressed yet: what are the properties of ice particles?
-To this end, we evaluate the asymmetry factor, $\rho_i$, of the contrail cloud, which quantifies the degree of induced circular polarization from incident vertical polarization.
+To this end, we evaluate the asymmetry factor, $\rho_\rt{i}$, of the contrail cloud, which quantifies the degree of induced circular polarization from incident vertical polarization.
 The asymmetry factor then quantifies the non-sphericity of ice crystals within the jet plume.
 This is shown for a select few cases in Fig. \ref{fig:asym}.
-With decreasing equivalence ratios, $\rho_i$ decreases for both ethylene and propane flames, but is noted to be consistently higher for propane flames.
-Since propane flames result in comparable or higher ice-nucleation probabilities but lower particulate concentrations, the larger supersaturation must sink to fewer particles, possibly resulting in larger, more irregularly shaped particles (Fig. \ref{fig:asym}b).
+With decreasing $\phi$, $\rho_\rt{i}$ decreases for both ethylene and propane flames, but is noted to be consistently higher for propane flames.
+Since propane flames result in comparable or higher ice-nucleation probabilities but lower particulate concentrations, the larger supersaturation must sink to fewer particles (nvPM or otherwise), possibly resulting in larger, more irregularly shaped particles (Fig. \ref{fig:asym}b).
 While simulations support these results by predicting much larger particles for propane flames than ethylene flames (not shown here), it does not capture irregular shapes of ice habits as it only assumes spherical particles.
-Discriminating various ice habits and simulating non-spherical particles will be explored in future studies.
+Discriminating various ice habits will be explored in the future.